Understanding Nomophobia: The Modern Crisis of Digital Attachment

 The sophistication of phones has contributed to this increased attachment and dependence.
 Moreover, the customization of content available through technology fosters this increased interaction and sense of dependence.
 Our phones have become an integrated part of our lives beyond just communicating with people.
 The infinite resources that are available instantaneously fuel our need to be consistently plugged into our devices.

 Researchers propose that the key anxiety-provoking aspect of being without a phone may be related to FOMO (Fear of Missing Out).
-This is likely to be most common in teens, as so much of their social lives take place through their phones.
+This is likely to be most common in teens, as so much of their social lives takes place through their phones.
 They can experience persistent concern about what they are missing by not being connected and checking posts.
 For some, this can cause significant anxiety and even symptoms of panic.
 In some situations, the mere thought of being without a phone can cause bouts of fear and anxiety.

 At best, cellphones are habit-forming, and at worst, highly addictive.
-Cellphone usage is considered addictive if people experience an extreme compulsion to use and check their phones and experience anxiety when the phone is out of reach.
+Cellphone usage is considered addictive if people experience an extreme compulsion to use and check their phones, and experience anxiety when the phone is out of reach.
 By definition, addictive behaviors disrupt daily functions and are difficult to stop.

 Treating the Problem